-The monument to the Second Corps Artillery Brigade is south of Gettysburg on the west side of Hancock Avenue north of the Copse of Trees.
-(39.813188° N, 77.235528° W; Google map; Tour map: Hancock Avenue at The Angle)
+The monument to the 2nd Corps Artillery Brigade is south of Gettysburg on the west side of Hancock Avenue north of the Copse of Trees.
+(Hancock Avenue at The Angle tour map)

-The brigade was commanded at the Battle of Gettysburg by Captain John G. Hazard, a Providence, Rhode Island merchant.
+Captain John G. Hazard commanded the brigade at the Battle of Gettysburg.
+He was a Providence, Rhode Island merchant.

 From the monument